-Each brand element needs it’s own targeted key messages.
+Each brand element needs its own targeted key messages.
 These messages need to be tailored to the demographics of the audience, and not trying to attract everyone.
 Knowing these is critical if you want to make the most of your media training.

 For example, a 20 something student hip hop fan living in London will need a different message than a 75-year-old in a retirement village in Florida who likes playing golf.

 To get started on your key messages, ask yourself these questions:

 - What is the most important thing about my product/service/campaign?

 - What is the most interesting thing about my product/service/campaign?

 - What does my product/service/campaign do differently to my competition?